Our handy checklist of what you need to do to sell your home.

 The best way to look at it is like this: if you need to sell quickly, a cash buyer could be the way to go, but if the sold price is more important, it may be worth holding out for an offer at full asking price.

-Is the buyer a first-time buyer?
+Are they a first-time buyer?